DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Background

-\end{definition} Here, the parameters $\epsilon > 0$ (privacy loss) and $\delta \in [0,1]$ (failure probability) define the privacy guarantee: $\epsilon$ upper bounds the privacy loss, while $\delta$ is the probability that this guarantee does not strictly hold.
+\end{definition}Here, the parameters $\epsilon > 0$ (privacy loss) and $\delta \in [0,1]$ (failure probability) define the privacy guarantee: $\epsilon$ upper bounds the privacy loss, while $\delta$ is the probability that this guarantee does not strictly hold.
 Stronger privacy corresponds to smaller $\epsilon$ and $\delta$ values.
-A mechanism is said to satisfy \emph{local approximate DP} if each individual’s data is randomized on their own device (\textit{locally}) before transmission, ensuring $(\epsilon,\delta)$-DP with respect to their raw data.

-Another notion of DP is called \emph{Rényi DP}~\cite{renyi} that measures privacy loss using the Rényi divergence.
-Because the Rényi divergence composes additively, RDP admits simple, linear privacy accounting under repeated composition.
-The resulting RDP guarantees can be converted back into an $(\epsilon,\delta)$ bound with Theorem \ref{thm:rdp_to_dp}, often yielding tighter privacy budgets than tracking $(\epsilon,\delta)$ directly. \begin{theorem}[Rényi Differential Privacy (RDP) \cite{renyi}] For any order \(\alpha>1\), a randomized algorithm \(\mathsf{M}\) is said to satisfy \((\alpha,\epsilon)\)-RDP if, for every pair of adjacent datasets \(D\sim D'\),
+Another notion of DP is called \emph{Rényi DP}~\citep{renyi} that measures privacy loss using the Rényi divergence. \begin{theorem}[Rényi Differential Privacy (RDP) \citep{renyi}] For any order \(\alpha>1\), a randomized algorithm \(\mathsf{M}\) is said to satisfy \((\alpha,\epsilon)\)-RDP if, for every pair of adjacent datasets \(D\sim D'\),